petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ## Limitations

 Only SLES images *published by SUSE* are eligible to use for the PAYG to BYOS conversion with the Azure Hybrid Benefit.
-Images that are published by other vendors aren't supported.
+Images from other vendors aren't supported.

 ### SUSE-published SLES PAYG offers eligible for Azure Hybrid Benefit